Imrul2322/Discriminative-Data-Analytics/README.md

-# Non-Negative Discriminative Data Analytics
+# Non-negative Discriminative Data Analytics
 We proposed a novel discriminative analysis method called DNA which can extract discriminative information from a dataset relative to another one.
 We published our results and findings on unique information extraction between two datasets in KDD workshop in Aug-2021.

 ## Key findings: